Borderline Personality Disorder: A Summary

 Lying, Gaslighting, Lovebombing

 The perception of reality for a pwBPD is driven by the current emotional state, which is subject to heightened levels of intensity and instability.
-As a direct consequence of this, a pwBPD engages in activities which, to an outsider, may seem like lying or gaslighting but are driven by these states rather than an act of conscious deception.
+As a direct consequence of this, a pwBPD engages in activities that, to an outsider, are like lying or gaslighting but are driven by fearful states rather than an act of malicious deception - it's more an act of desperation, rather than malice.
 For example, pwBPD often have a weakened level of promissory commitment to the expressions that they provide.
 Their reality is very much in the "here and now", rather than in the longer term, even when expressed in those terms.
 At the moment a pwBPD will quite sincerely and wholeheartedly believe what they are saying but will either forget the content entirely or have a radical change in affective orientation.
 Reminding the pwBPD of their prior commitments is important, but even more can be gained with a reminder of the emotional content of the commitment.

 Another result of this emotional, rather than factual, perception is that pwBPD present statements that seem like gaslighting.
 Emotionally healthy people will develop feelings based on facts.
 However, pwBPD may unconsciously revise the facts to fit their current feelings or invent facts to fill in memory gaps.
 Tragically, this behaviour also weakens the ability of the pwBPD to develop a coherent autobiographical sense of self or firm memories.
 This can also be very confronting to an ally, whose immediate reaction will be to correct the factual error; this is a mistake and instead, the same SET principles described previously should be applied; the facts are secondary; empathy and understanding of the feeling must have priority.

 Another experience that loved ones of a pwBPD experience is "lovebombing".
-This is overwhelming displays of affection and attachment.
+These are overwhelming displays of affection and attachment.
 As the Oxford English Dictionary states: "the action or practice of lavishing someone with attention or affection, especially in order to influence or manipulate them".
 For a pwBPD the lavishing is real, at the moment.
 They are not consciously trying to manipulate their loved one.
-They are, in fact, both terrified of losing their loved one (thus the ovewhelming display of affection) and, at the same time, ready to engage in a "protective discard" on the assumption that their loved one will leave them.
+They are, in fact, both terrified of losing their loved one (thus the ovewhelming display of affection) and, at the same time, ready to engage in a "protective discard" on the assumption that their loved one will leave them, and equally fearful of engulfment.
 Love-bombing can be seen as a symptom of an insecure attachment style, that matches with 90%+ of pwBPD, to the point that is considered almost tautological (Kaurin et al, 2020), and the disorganized insecure attachment style in particular (Agrawal et al, 2004).

 Agrawal, H. R., Gunderson, J., Holmes, B. M., & Lyons-Ruth, K. (2004).
 Attachment studies with borderline patients: a review.
 Harvard review of psychiatry, 12(2), 94–104. https://doi.org/10.1080/10673220490447218